Sepulven/webserv/README.md

 	- http_methods: list of strings ` Defines the allowed methods. `

  If any rule is broken or a logic gap is presetended, the server won't run.

+ Errors such as:
+	- Bad indention;
+ 	- Wrong attr. definition, like attr. name and value;
+  	- Non-existing file path;
+In case no error pages is provided for an error code, a standart html page with the error code is created.

 > [!TIP]
 > The config file accepts comments.
 They must begin with `#` followed by the comment.